Holland-class offshore patrol vessel: Other characteristics

 The ships are built to a design that is intended to reduce the ability of radar to detect them, as well improving seakeeping by locating the superstructure unusually far aft.
 The ships are painted a new light blue-gray color, which supposedly has a better camouflage-effect than the standard light-grey paint used by other RNLN ships.
-The ships have a hangar and flightdeck for an NH-90 helicopter and also carry two Fast Raiding Interception Special forces Craft (FRISC), with a speed of more than 40 kn.
+The ships have a hangar and flightdeck for an NH90 NFH helicopter and also carry two Fast Raiding Interception Special forces Craft (FRISC), with a speed of more than 40 kn.

 Beside these special forces crafts, the Holland class has an improved internal communication infrastructure and is more resistant to the use of resources that are characteristic for asymmetric warfare.

 Ships in class

-On 20 December 2007 the contract was signed with Dutch-based Damen Schelde Naval Shipbuilding for four ships at a cost of around €467.8 million.
+On 20 December 2007, the contract was signed with Dutch-based Damen Schelde Naval Shipbuilding for four ships at a cost of around €467.8 million.

 While the first two vessels were built at the Vlissingen shipyard in the Netherlands, to save cost and speed up completion the remainder of the class were assembled at Damen Schelde's shipyard in Galati in Romania.
 The Thales I-mast is a separate, air-tight module which was built separately from the rest of the ships and then bolted on once complete.
-The Friesland was actually commissioned before her mast was installed.
+Friesland was actually commissioned before her mast was installed.

 The ships were named after Dutch provinces of historical maritime importance.

-Holland (P840)
+Holland

 Holland was laid down on 8 December 2008, launched on 2 February 2010 and commissioned on 12 May 2011.
 She was built at the Damen Schelde shipyard in Vlissingen.
-On 16 November 2011 she was the first ship in her class to receive the Thales Integrated Mast IM-400.
+On 16 November 2011, she was the first ship in her class to receive the Thales Integrated Mast IM-400.
 The ship entered service during the 2012 Dutch navy days in Den Helder.

-Zeeland (P841)
+Zeeland

 Zeeland was laid down on 5 October 2009 and launched on 20 November 2010.
 She began sea trials on 31 August 2011.
 She was built at the Damen Schelde shipyard in Vlissingen.
 Zeeland was delivered on 20 October 2011, and received her Thales Integrated Mast IM-400 in December 2012.
 To enter service after final fitting out and finishing trials.
 Zeeland was commissioned on 23 August 2013 at Vlissingen.
+In July 2022 Zeeland suffered a fire that caused significant damage.
+The ship is currently laid up in Den Helder awaiting repairs.

-Friesland (P842)
+Friesland

 Friesland was laid down on 26 November 2009 and launched on 4 November 2010.
 She began sea trials on 27 September 2011, and she was delivered to the Defense Material Organisation (DMO) on 11 April 2012.
 She was built at the Damen Schelde shipyard in Galați.
 On 26 April 2012, she assisted in the rescue of a sail training vessel off Iona while participating in an international exercise.
 In January 2013 Friesland became the first of the Holland-class to deploy to the Dutch Caribbean as West Indies Guard Ship.